 - 1. Minimize the number of staples (more is not better) to reduce the number of holes in the poly.
 An adequate stapling interval is 2'. - 2.
 Use air sealing tape to seal any holes or punctures in the poly. - 3.
-All poly overlaps must cover two studs (including corner stud) or trusses. - 4.
-BEFORE STAPLING CORNERS at wall intersections, be sure to "tuck" poly COMPLETELY into the corners and tight to the framing or blocking.
+All poly overlaps must cover two studs (including corner stud) or trusses.

+- 4. BEFORE STAPLING CORNERS at wall intersections, be sure to "tuck" poly COMPLETELY into the corners and tight to the framing or blocking.
 Use a hand stapler to push the poly into the corners before stapling.
-A folded poly corner not cleanly conforming to the shape of the corner framing and may result in a tear that will compromise the barrier or could break off a corner of the sheetrock upon installation. - NOTE: Folded and stapled corners should be checked early in the day by crew mentors to verify installers understand how to make tight corners.
-Poly corners not tight to the framing should be pulled out and re-stapled or slit and taped with air sealing tape. - 5.
+A folded poly corner not cleanly conforming to the shape of the corner framing and may result in a tear that will compromise the barrier or could break off a corner of the sheetrock upon installation.
+More details on stapling are included in Section 12.5.4. - 5.
 Use nominal 12' wide poly for ceiling areas; 8' wide poly for walls. - 6.
-Install all ceiling poly before installing wall poly.

-7. After installing poly, cut an X across corners of each electrical box.
+Install all ceiling poly before installing wall poly. - 7.
+After installing poly, cut an X across corners of each electrical box.
 Cut slightly smaller than the inside of the box (staying 1⁄4"-1⁄2" away from the corner) and push the poly up 1⁄2" around the outside of the box for a snug fit.
 Pushing the poly up keeps it out of the way of the spiral saw bit.
 TAPE WITH AIR SEALING TAPE ONLY IF THE FIT IS NOT TIGHT.